TiagoJeronimo/nomoko/README.md

 For the sake of simplicity, I used the material-ui package to create the filters inputs (Multiple Select, Slider, and Checkbox)

 # Testing:
 I think tests are important, and although I didn't create tests for all the components, you can check some examples in the folder `components`, there I implemented tests for each component using `jest` and `@testing-library`.
-I didn't add any snapshots but that is also a possibility
+I also added a Snapshot test in the App folder just as an example.

 # Reading and formating the CSV file
 To read the file I used the javascript `fetch` function and to format the file in a code-readable object I used the package `papaparse`, I found some alternatives for the last one, but `papaparse` seemed to be the simplest.